 A second chance at love, or a recipe for disaster?

-After her older sister’s unspeakable crime disgraced her family name, Desire Summers became the perfect model of elegance and honor in order to redeem it.
-But when Chase Hunter returns home, looking sexier than ever, Desire fears that one look into his compelling gray eyes will shatter the good-girl façade she has so carefully crafted.
+After her older sister committed an unspeakable crime that tainted their family name, Desire Summers has lived her life trying to redeem it.
+But when Chase, her fiancé’s older brother returns to Evergreen, looking sexier than she remembers, Desire fears that one look into the compelling gray eyes of the man she still loves, and wants, will shatter the good-girl façade she has so carefully crafted.

 DESIRE'S CHASE EXCERPT

 When he spotted Desire’s car in the clearing where the road was too narrow to accommodate larger vehicles, Chase gassed his motorcycle—dirt, gravel, dead leaves, and twigs flying in all directions.